Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 8. Show Icons on Notify 1/0

    Decide wether or not the respective notify-messages should contain an image as icon or not.
-Default: True
+The image shown if true is the one set under _5.
+Set a new Path (Notify-Image)_ Default: True

-### Overview over default settings
+### Overview over factory default settings
 The following settings are set by default at first initiation.
 These are also the settings a respective bot reverts to when one presses the _Reset_-button:

 #### Basic Settings